louislivi/SMProxy/docs/en/README.md

 - `worker_num`
     - It is recommended to set to `swoole_cpu_num()` or `swoole_cpu_num()*N`.

-### How to configure in the project
+### Integration

 - Laravel
     - `.env`
-    ```env
+    ```
     DB_CONNECTION=mysql
     Host configured in DB_HOST=server.json
     DB_PORT=port configured in server.json
     Database name configured in DB_DATABASE=databse.json
     User configured in DB_USERNAME=server.json
     DB_PASSWORD=password configured in server.json
     ```

 - ThinkPHP
     - `database.php`
     ```php
     'type' => 'mysql',
     // server address
     'hostname' => 'host' configured in server.json,
     // data storage name
     'database' => 'database name configured in databse.json',
     // username
     'username' => 'user' configured in server.json,
     // password
     'password' => 'password' configured in server.json,
     // port
     'hostport' => 'port' configured in server.json,
     ```

 - Other frameworks and so on, only need to configure the code to connect to the database `host`, `port`, `user`, `password` and `SMProxy` in the `server.json`.

 ## Route